 “the elect” of the last days (Mark 13:20-27).
 Many believers now living will live

-through the tribulation until the Lord’s return and into his Kingdom.
+through the tribulation and into the Kingdom.

 The New covenant offers soul and spirit renewal (Eze.
 36:26), and a new body